 Powder cocaine is a white powder (which scientists call a hydrochloride salt).
-Street dealers often mix cocaine with other substances like cornstarch, talcum powder, or sugar.
+Street dealers often mix cocaine with other substances like cornstarch, talcum powder or sugar.
 They also mix cocaine with active drugs like procaine, a chemical that produces local anesthesia (a local anesthetic that causes you not to feel pain in a specific area of the body) and with other stimulants like amphetamines.
 Powder cocaine can be snorted up the nose or mixed with water and injected with a needle.
 Sometimes, powder cocaine is rubbed onto gums or other tissues in the body.

-In order to keep the “high” going, people may take the drug repeatedly within a short period of time, at increasingly higher doses.
+To keep the “high” going, people may take the drug repeatedly within a short period of time, at increasingly higher doses.

 Because a cocaine high usually doesn’t last very long, people take it again and again to try to keep feeling good.
 Once addicted, people who are trying to quit taking cocaine might:

 - Feel very sad and tired